This article is part of “Everything You Need to Know to Start Baking Awesome Bread Using a Bread Maker.”

 - Measuring errors – check the recipe

 - Use high protein bread flour – Certain flours, such as whole wheat and rye, create heavier products than white flour.
 Wheat bread will be shorter than white bread due to less gluten-forming protein in whole-wheat flour.
 Add 1/2 tablespoon of Vital Wheat Gluten to each cup of Whole Wheat Flour to make it lighter and to prevent the bread collapses during the baking period due to less gluten-forming protein in whole-wheat flour

-- Not enough liquid – Check consistency of dough after 5-15 minutes into the kneading time.
-If dough is too dry, add liquid, 1 tablespoon at a time
+- Not enough liquid – Check consistency of dough after 5-15 minutes (25-35 for whole wheat cycle) into the kneading time.
+If the dough is too dry, add liquid, 1 tablespoon at a time

-- Sugar omitted or not enough added – Assemble ingredients as listed in recipe
+- Sugar omitted or not enough added – Assemble ingredients as listed in the recipe

 - A wrong type of flour used – Do not use all-purpose flour

-- Not enough yeast used or too old – Measure amount recommended and check freshness date on package and Check the yeast activity
+- Not enough yeast used or too old – Measure the amount recommended and check the freshness date on the package and Check the yeast activity

-- Yeast omitted – Assemble ingredients as listed in recipe
+- Yeast omitted – Assemble ingredients as listed in the recipe

-- Yeast too old – Check expiration date and Check the yeast activity
+- Yeast too old – Check the expiration date and Check the yeast activity

-- Too much salt added – Use amount recommended in recipe
+- Too much salt added – Use amount recommended in the recipe

-- Sugar or another sweetener (honey, molasses,…) omitted – Assemble ingredients as listed in recipe
+- Sugar or another sweetener (honey, molasses,…) omitted – Assemble ingredients as listed in the recipe

 This is usually a result of using too much flour or not enough water.
 Try using less flour (a tsp. less at a time), or try using more water (1/4 tsp. more at a time).